Lockdown: Nevada stymies South Dakota State, remain undefeated

 - Launching threes: South Dakota State sagged-off on the three-point line and dared Nevada to launch away from behind the arc.
 Launch away they did, the Pack recorded a school record 39 three-point attempts, making 10 of them.

 - Lack of spark: Junior guard Jazz Johnson missed his first game of the season after suffering a concussion against Grand Canyon.
-Johnson has been a spark plug off the bench this season, 12.6 points per game this season.
+Johnson has been a spark plug off the bench this season, averaging 12.6 points per game.

 - Same story: Nevada has had its share of sluggish first half starts, including their 40-33 deficit to South Dakota State at the halftime buzzer.
 Once again, the Pack regrouped and outscored the Jackrabbits 39-28 in the second half to secure the victory.
 Caroline did the honors this time during the waning seconds of the game.